SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/1_4_btp_account_model.md

 The entitlements and quotas purchased for a global account must be assigned to the individual subaccounts.

 Each subaccount is associated with one **region** and one **provider** running in that region.
-Each region represents a geographical location (for example, Europe, US East) where applications, data, or services are hosted.
+Each region represents a geographic location (for example, Europe or US East) where applications, data, or services are hosted.

 Regions are provided by the Infrastructure-as-a-Service (IaaS) partner Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and Alibaba Cloud.
 The third-party region providers operate the infrastructure layer of the regions, whereas SAP operates the platform layer and Cloud Foundry.